CharlesEmehel/dynamic.knowledge.systems/README.md

 ## Motivation

-The increasing complexity of the modern systems, such as:
+The increasing complexity of modern systems, such as:

 - **Digital Twin**
 - **Data Spaces**